diekhans/pipettor/docs/usage.rst

 A single processes in pipettor are specified as sequence (list or tuple) of the command and its arguments.
-A process pipeline is specified as a sequence of such commands.
+A process pipeline is specified as a sequence of such commands (lists of lists, lists of tuples, etc).
 Functions to create processes check if a specified command is a sequence of commands or a single command based on the sequence structure.

 Examples commands are::